watson-developer-cloud/go-sdk/README.md

 ## Configuring the HTTP Client

 To change client configs like timeout, setting proxy, etc, pass in your own client using the `SetHTTPClient()` method.
+Documentation for how to set your http client can be found in the Go net/http docs [here](https://pkg.go.dev/net/http).
 Below is an example to pass a proxy

 ```go
 package main